renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 ## 2. UPDATE Statement
-   This SQL statement changes or modifies the stored data in the SQL database.
+   This docs.SQL statement changes or modifies the stored data in the docs.SQL database.

 **Syntax of UPDATE Statement**:
 ```